akashvshroff/Safe_Flutter_App/README.md

 ## Cryptography:
 - The cryptography in this project is built around one fundamental caveat *Any hacker has complete knowledge which is equal to that of the developer of the application*.
+- Bearing in mind this principle, the build employs a **master password** that is assigned to the user on the first time they access the app.
+This password is created using the [Diceware technique](https://github.com/akashvshroff/Safe_Flutter_App/blob/master/lib/src/crypto_resources/dice_ware.dart) and is then [hashed](https://github.com/akashvshroff/Safe_Flutter_App/blob/master/lib/src/crypto_resources/hash_password.dart) using SHA256 and stored in the database.
+- Going forward, the user has to enter the password which is hashed and then compared against the master hash stored in the database.
+If it is the same, the user is granted access to the safe and the master password entered by them is temporarily stored for the duration of their time in the application.
+- This master password is integral as it is used to [encrypt](https://github.com/akashvshroff/Safe_Flutter_App/blob/master/lib/src/crypto_resources/encrypt_password.dart) any password and forms the key along with the service and username that the user has entered.
+Therefore the encryptedPassword is stored in the database and the master password is required again to decrypt the password.